163 Cm In Ft Inches

 • We multiply the decimal part by 12: 0.35 feet * 12 inches/foot ≈ 4.2 inches

-Therefore, 163 cm is approximately 5 feet and 4.2 inches.
+Which means, 163 cm is approximately 5 feet and 4.2 inches.
 We can round this to 5 feet and 4 inches for practical purposes.

 Scientific Explanation of the Conversion